topjohnwu/Magisk/docs/guides.md

 │   │
 │   │      *** Main Contents ***
 │   │
-│   ├── system              <--- This folder will be mounted if skip_mount does not exists │   │   ├── ...
+│   ├── system              <--- This folder will be mounted if skip_mount does not exist │   │   ├── ...
 │   │   ├── ...
 │   │   └── ...